 Transboundary Movements

-Governments should put in place legal requirements to implement and enforce the provisions of relevant international and/or regional instruments in relation to the transboundary movement of wastes (pre-notification, prior informed consent, etc.), including the Basel Convention.
+Governments should put in place legal requirements to implement and enforce the provisions of relevant international and/or regional instruments in relation to the transboundary movement of ULABs (pre-notification, prior informed consent, etc.), including the Basel Convention.

-Transboundary movements of wastes for management in another country cannot be assured to result in ESM by evaluating receiving facilities alone.
+Transboundary movements of ULABs for management in another country cannot be assured to result in ESM by evaluating receiving facilities alone.
 Elements such as those for effective legal systems, government oversight and other infrastructure to protect the occupational health and safety of workers, communities and the environment, should also be considered.
-Transboundary movements of wastes should not be considered to be legal where there is a reason to believe the waste in question will not be managed according to ESM.
+Transboundary movements of ULABs should not be considered to be legal where there is a reason to believe the waste in question will not be managed according to ESM.

 Notifications received by the Secretariat of the Basel Convention from Parties—pursuant to Article 13 of the Convention—on decisions to prohibit or restrict the import/export of hazardous or other wastes are published on the website of the Secretariat ().